Your membership has expired

 Subaru Crosstrek

 The Subaru Crosstrek has a comfortable ride, responsive handling, mostly simple controls, and a practical but basic interior.
 Updates for the 2026 model include the 180-hp 2.5-liter engine replacing the lackluster 2.0-liter engine.
 The engine is paired with a continuously variable transmission.
 The X-Mode for the all-wheel-drive system alters power distribution to help traverse tricky terrain in off-road situations.
-The cabin is roomy, and in Subaru SUV tradition it is easy to get into and out of.
+The cabin is roomy, and in Subaru SUV tradition, it’s easy to get into and out of.
 The front seats are comfortable and supportive, and are finally available with adjustable lumbar support.
 BSW and RCTW are available only on higher trims.
 A hybrid version is also available.

 2025 Toyota Highlander Hybrid on a white background